 Co-teaching is two or more people sharing the responsibility for teaching all of the students assigned to a classroom.
 It involves the distribution of responsibility among people for planning, differentiating instruction, and monitoring progress for a classroom of students.

 (Villa, R., Thousand, J. A. & Nevin, A. I., 2013)

-How is an English Learner exited from ELS?
+How is a Multilingual Learner exited from ELS?

 When a student demonstrates proficiency on the State language assessment as well as in grade level content, the student will be considered English proficient.
 The student’s progress in English and the content areas will be monitored for two years to ensure that the student is maintaining English proficiency.
 Following this monitoring period, the student is then formally exited from ELS.
 Should the student need support with English skills at any time during the monitoring or exited time, the student can again receive ELS.

 Parents have the right to decline participation in an ELS program.
 Should parents wish to refuse ELS, a refusal process is followed.
 Refusals can be renewed each school year.
 A parent may also choose, at any point, to cancel the refusal status and elect to receive ELS.

 While on a refusal status, a student will still be considered a multilingual learner and progress will be monitored.
 As a requirement of state and federal law, Cherry Creek Schools is required to assess all Multilingual learners, including students on refusals using the annual state English language proficiency assessment at their school.